 The Faculty Advisory Committee to the Dean reviewed the recommendations from the Strategic

-Committee and reviewed the results of the College Climate Survey 2015 pertaining to
+and reviewed the results of the College Climate Survey 2015 pertaining to the importance

-the importance of strategic directions and perceptions of progress.
-Forty members
+of strategic directions and perceptions of progress.
+Forty members of the College

-of the College completed the survey administered electronically in spring 2015 by
+completed the survey administered electronically in spring 2015 by the Director of

-the Director of Assessment.
-Approximately 60 percent of respondents were faculty
+Assessment.
+Approximately 60 percent of respondents were faculty and approximately